 Here’s what you get:

-- assistance with finding a (semi-) furnished rental apartment in Rotterdam area
+- assistance with finding a (semi-) furnished rental apartment in the Rotterdam area

 - information on the best neighbourhoods to live in

 - accompany you to 2 viewings or attend these viewings on your behalf When you’re not in Rotterdam at the time of the viewing, I can arrange a pre-recorded video or a live stream of the property.